 Blake Shelton has continued to dominate the country music landscape throughout his 20-year career.

-He has the versatility to pull off a ballad, went through the bro-country phase and has even embraced the pop/rock vibe that’s often injected into modern country - yet you always know who you’re listening to as soon as you hear that voice.
+He has the versatility to pull off a ballad, went through the bro-country phase and has even embraced the pop/rock vibe that’s often injected into modern country.

 Here, we delve deep into his catalogue to rank all of Shelton's biggest tunes.
 Is it one of his more contemporary ballads, an early 2000s classic or perhaps a commercial smash hit?